Feyerabend/bb/workbook/ch06/extend/README.md

 they evaluate—offers critical advantages, such as maintaining minimal interference during execution and providing a robust validation framework.

-In contrast, preconditions and postconditions, rooted in formal logic and exemplified by Hoare logic, represent a different perspective.
+In contrast, *preconditions* and *postconditions*, rooted in formal logic and exemplified by Hoare logic, represent a different perspective.
 Instead of relying on external tests, they embed correctness specifications directly into the program itself.
 Preconditions define what must hold true before a computation begins, and postconditions define what